IBM/kif-llm-store/README.md

-# KIF LLM Store #
+# LLM Store #

-A [Knowledge Integration Framework (KIF)](https://github.com/IBM/kif) plugin to provide a Wikidata-view over Large Language Models (LLM).
+A Wikidata-view over Large Language Models.

 ## What is it? ##

-KIF is a framework designed for integrating diverse knowledge sources, including RDF-based interfaces, relational databases and, CSV files.
+[KIF](https://github.com/IBM/kif) is a framework designed for integrating diverse knowledge sources, including RDF-based interfaces, relational databases and, CSV files.
 It leverages the Wikidata's data model and vocabulary to expose a unified view of the integrated sources.
 The result is a virtual knowledge base which behaves like an "extended Wikidata" that can be queried through a lightweight query interface.
 More details about KIF can be found in [this paper](https://arxiv.org/abs/2403.10304).

-For a data source to be accessed via KIF filters--KIF's query interface--it is necessary to create a `Store` that, based on user-defined mappings, will enable access to the underlying data source in its native language.
+For a data source to be accessed via KIF filters, i.e. KIF's query interface, it is necessary to create a `Store` that, based on user-defined mappings, will enable access to the underlying data source in its native language.

 LLM Store is a KIF Store whose underlying data sources are LLMs.
-Therefore, when issuing KIF filters to LLM Store, it will be transformed into prompts that will probe the underlying LLM.
+Therefore, when issuing filters to LLM Store, it will be transformed into prompts that will probe the underlying LLM.

 LLM Store is powered by [LangChain](https://www.langchain.com/langchain)!